 Emergency Aid Coalition has been one of our service sites since the beginning of CUSE.
 At EAC, volunteers can sort clothing, stock the food pantry, prepare food baskets, and make sandwiches for distribution to clients at lunch.
 For more information, go to www.eachouston.org.

-Houston Food Bank receives, stores, and distributes massive amounts of food for the hungry throughout the Houston Metropolitan Area.
-Our volunteers help this project by stocking shelves and organizing inventory.
+Houston Food Bank receives stores and distributes massive amounts of food for the hungry throughout the Houston Metropolitan Area.
+Our volunteers help this project by stocking shelves and organizing the inventory.
 Visit http://www.houstonfoodbank.org/.

 New Hope Housing does an inspiring job of making it possible for people to get back on their feet and rebuild their lives.
 Our volunteers build relationships with the residents of New Hope by offering pizza and bingo parties.
 You can visit them at www.newhopehousing.com.